Locations:

 “Adults may not get very sick from the flu, so they may not think too much about it.
 But transmission can make a newborn very ill,” Dr. Zanotti emphasizes.

-It’s recommended that pregnant people get a flu shot.
+It’s recommended that you get a flu shot when you're pregnant.
 People who’ll be around newborns should also get a flu shot each year.
 That includes older siblings and other children in the house.
 Plan to get your flu vaccine early on in respiratory season if you can — that’s around September or October in the Northern Hemisphere.

 Thousands of children are hospitalized from the flu each year, the CDC reports.
 That’s because the flu can cause serious complications in babies and kids under the age of 5, like: